tjingboem/AthenaCLpipe/readme.md

 AthenaCL can be installed as a side package of python2, or you can leave it in your home directory.

 athenaPipe.py is Copyright 2000-2020 Steven Yi.
-All Rights Reserved.
+With permission from Steven Yi 2-1-2021